amaesanchez/Jeopardy/conceptual.md

 ### What are differences between finding things with
 `document.querySelector(".book")` and `$(".book")`?

-Finding elements with `$(".book")` returns a jQuery object containing all the elements with the class "book", while using `document.querySelector(".book")` returns the first HTML element with the class "book".
+Finding elements with `$(".book")` returns a jQuery object containing all the elements with the class "book", while using `document.querySelector(".book")` returns the first HTML element encountered with the class "book".

 ---